|

 Baron’s Hall

-At 113 feet long and 35 feet wide, this one room is larger than some people’s entire homes.
+At 113 feet long and 35 feet wide, the Baron’s Hall (or Great Hall) is larger than some people’s entire homes.
 Entering the room, I stood in awe of its enormous size.
 The heightened ceiling is crafted from chestnut oak in a Gothic style, typical for its time.

 An ornate sleigh in the Baron's Hall